Three Tuns Freehouse, Great Bedwyn

-NEW for 2019 is an exciting Spring/Summer wine list, with a focus on sourcing the best by-the-glass options.
-They now stock wines from A’Becketts vineyard near Devizes – true pioneers in the English wine industry, plus they are super affordable, which we like to hear.
+Their exciting wine list focuses on sourcing the best by-the-glass options.
+They stock wines from A’Becketts vineyard near Devizes – true pioneers in the English wine industry, plus they are super affordable, which we like to hear.

 For beers, check out the new offerings from Otter Brewery, Ramsbury, Flack Manor and Bath Ales, though they are always introducing new products too.
 Heard of Genie?
 The Three Tuns are one of the first pubs in the country to sell this new range of soft drinks, made with delicious live and fermented gut-loving active cultures (!), with no added sugar, scary sweeteners or artificial ingredients.